CumulusNetworks/DUE/README.md

 # Dedicated User Environment (DUE)

-DUE is a build environment for building easy to use build environments.
+DUE is a wrapper for Docker to create easy to use build environments.

 ## The TL:DR

+Docker image for your desired Debian based operating system
+**+**
+DUE configuration utilities
+**+**
+configuration for your build target

+**=**  DUE image.

+The due launcher application will run this image with defaults specified by the image itself, so that building, regardless of the target's architecture or operating system, can be as easy as:

+### `due --build`

 See **./docs/GettingStarted.md** to get started creating and running an example image.
 Or run `./due --help`
 to jump right in with the comprehensive command line help and examples.